-Sample crafts at nation’s oldest Native American cooperative
+Sample craft at nation’s oldest Native American cooperative

-Brought to life in 1946, Qualla is the nation’s oldest and foremost Native American cooperative.
-You would expect, perhaps, some fine Cherokee art and functional craft pieces; what you get, on the whole, is wondrous.
+Brought to life in 1946, Qualla Arts and Crafts Mutual is the nation’s oldest and foremost Native American cooperative.
+You would expect, perhaps, some fine Cherokee art and functional craft pieces; what you get on the whole is wondrous.